Greg-T8/Notebook/topics/concepts/graphic_design.md

 The Principle of Repetition states: **Repeat some aspect of the design throughout the entire piece.**

+The purpose of repetition is to **unify** and to **add visual interest**.
+Don't underestimate the power of visual interest of a page&mdash;if a piece looks interesting, it is more likely to be read.

 Repetition can be thought of as _consistency_.
 As you look through a brocure, it is repetition of their elements, their consistency, that makes each of those sixteen pages appear to belong to the same brochure.

 However, repetition goes beyond consistency&mdash;it is a conscious effort to unify all parts of a design.